Raise Awareness for Sucrose Intolerance

 - This challenge should not be given to infants, very young children, people with severe symptoms, or people who have diabetes.
 If you are considering taking the 4-4-4 challenge, speak to your healthcare provider to make sure you are safely able to handle the test.

-- The 4-4-4 Sugar Challenge is not a diagnostic test and cannot be used to confirm sucrose intolerance.
-Only a physician can tell you if your symptoms are caused by Genetic Sucrase-Isomaltase Deficiency (GSID).
+- The 4-4-4 Sugar Challenge is not a diagnostic test and cannot be used to confirm Sucrose Intolerance.
+Only a physician can tell you if your symptoms are caused by Congenital Sucrase-Isomaltase Deficiency (CSID).
 Your healthcare provider can use several other tests to help confirm a diagnosis.

 Raise Awareness for Sucrose Intolerance

 Want to do something sweet?
-Help us increase awareness of sucrose intolerance the first week of April 2018!
+Help us increase awareness of Sucrose Intolerance the first week of April 2019!
 Tweet or post to Facebook or Instagram using these hashtags: #SucroseIntoleranceAwareness, #444test, #SugarChallenge.
 You can also visit the official website for National Sucrose Intolerance Awareness Week at www.sucroseintoleranceawareness.org.

 The hyperlinks to other web pages that are provided in this article were checked for accuracy and appropriateness at the time this article was written.
 Sucroseintolerance.com does not continue to check these links to third-party web pages after an article is published, nor is sucroseintolerance.com responsible for the content of these third-party sites.